yhliang2018/models/research/minigo/README.md

   1. A convolution of 2 filters of kernel size 1 x 1 with stride 1
   2. Batch normalization
   3. A rectifier non-linearity
-  4. A fully connected linear layer that outputs a vector of size 19^2 + 1 = 362
+  4. A fully connected linear layer that outputs a vector of size (board_size * board_size + 1) corresponding to logit probabilities for all intersections and the pass move

-  corresponding to logit probabilities for all intersections and the pass move The value head applies the following modules:
+The value head applies the following modules:
   1. A convolution of 1 filter of kernel size 1 x 1 with stride 1
   2. Batch normalization